fkling/astexplorer/README.md

 #### Build your own version

 Install all dependencies with `npm install`.
+Make sure submodules are updated with `git submodule update --init`.

 Run `npm run build` for the final minimized version.
 Run `npm run watch` for incremental builds.